SecretDecks/Documentation/.github/ISSUE_TEMPLATE/secretdecks---contribution-survey.md

   - Total amount = work remuneration + other expenses
 The ADA/EUR exchange rate will be calculated before funds are distributed

-## SeretDecks DisCo - Contribution-Survey
+## SecretDecks DisCo - Contribution-Survey

 **The key approach is to capture contributions first and assess value last.**
   Detailed Expalanation below